IBCNServices/lab-kappa-docs/setup-mac.md

 ## [Optional] VMWare installation

-Some courses require you to run Virtual Machines on macOS.
-In our experience, VirtualBox has poor performance on macOS.
+If you experience trouble installing Docker, you can try our Virtual Machine.
 You can install VMWare for free using the following instructions.
-You will not need VMWare for GDV.

 Install [VMware Fusion Player](https://www.vmware.com/be/products/fusion.html).
 As a student, you can use it for free by clicking on "Get a Free 'Personal Use' License".
 During registration, you might get stuck on the "Activate Your My VMware Account" step.
 If this is the case, log out from the website by surfing to [https://my.vmware.com/web/vmware/logout](https://my.vmware.com/web/vmware/logout), refresh all VMware pages and try to register again for the personal use license.

 > Are you having problems during the installation?
-Please create an issue in [the docs repository](https://github.ugent.be/GDV/docs/issues).
+Please create an issue in [the docs repository](https://github.com/IBCNServices/lab-kappa-docs/issues).
 We speak both Dutch and English.